My Friends (film)

-My Friends (Amici miei) is a 1975 Italian comedy-drama film directed by Mario Monicelli.
+My Friends (Amici miei) is a 1975 Italian comedy film directed by Mario Monicelli.

 The film project belonged to Pietro Germi, who had no chance to make it happen because of his untimely death.
-The opening credits of the film, in fact, paid tribute to the author with the words "a film by Pietro Germi" which is followed only later by "directed by Mario Monicelli".
+The opening credits of the film, in fact, paid tribute to the author with the words "a film by Pietro Germi", which is followed only later by "directed by Mario Monicelli".